 Serves as a distraction from day-to-day routine at home.

 Do you know how sometimes spending way too much time at home can be a bad thing?
 You become restless and irritable.

 When I focused on traveling and blogging, I had other things to do and focus on.

 Sometimes the need for distraction is important to keep stay at home moms happy and well.. probably sane.
 LOL.

 Helps manage time at home.

-I’ve also realised recently that as your kid grows older, you’ll need to spend time with them too.
+I’ve also realized recently that as your kid grows older, you’ll need to spend time with them too.
 Quality time you might say.

-I always make sure to have an hour in the afternoon and in the evening with her.
-We would usually just sit around, talk (in her baby-like ways), sing, dance and play.
+I always make sure to have an hour in the afternoon and the evening with her.
+We would usually just sit around, talk (in her baby-like ways), sing, dance, and play.